Bylx666/iipub/lib/docs/readme.md

 #### `-s`, `--subfolder`
 use only the referred folder to make a file tree.
 Value with a string of your folder inside current directory.
 #### `--try-readme`
-try to read readme file in each directory and note for the directory.
+try to read readme file in each directory and get summary for the directory.
 Values with filename, with empty to use default 'readme.md'
 ***

 ### `server`